HumanTree92/esx_advancedfuel/README.md

 * This Fuel System works similar to esx_AdvancedFuel
 * You can Fuel Aircrafts, Boats, Cars, Bikes, Electric Vehicles
 * Blacklist for Certain vehicles you don't want Fueled
+* DO NOT OPEN A SUPPORT/ISSUE TICKET.
+YES I KNOW THE CODE ISN'T THERE.
+THE SCRIPT IS STILL BEING WORKED ON.
+I'VE BEEN BUSY WITH OTHER THINGS.

 # Requirements:
 * Required: